uclibs/scholar_use_cases/search_retrieval/search_retrieval_use_cases.md

 `Done look like:` I go to a URL and enter parameters to define appropriateness, and I receive a standardized machine-readable response with the information

+## Submission 3.a - Downloadable through OAI harvest (or other recognized standard)
+`As a:` metadata professional

+`I want to:` get file bitstreams alongside metadata for content available from the repository

+`So that:` I can copy the files for my own use or reference or replicate it elsewhere

+`Done look like:` When making a request for metadata (as described in #3 above), I the response also includes the bitstream or a reference to the location of the bitstream

 ## Submission 4 - Search based on metadata (author, title, subject, series, date, etc.) or facet
 `As a:` repository user